Bolsonaro fires official after graft claims as impeachment calls grow

-SAO PAULO/RIO DE JANEIRO (Reuters) -Brazilian President Jair Bolsonaro fired a health ministry official on Wednesday after he reportedly asked for a bribe in a coronavirus vaccine deal, the latest graft accusation to rock the government and spark fresh calls for the president’s impeachment.
+RIO DE JANEIRO (Reuters) -Brazilian President Jair Bolsonaro fired a health official on Wednesday after he reportedly asked for a bribe in a coronavirus vaccine deal, the latest graft accusation to rock the government and spark fresh calls for the president’s impeachment.

-With over half a million COVID-19 deaths and more new cases daily than any other country, anger is mounting in Brazil over missed opportunities to buy coronavirus vaccines.
+With over half a million COVID-19 deaths, Brazilians are fuming over missed opportunities to buy vaccines.
+A Senate probe has unearthed alleged corruption, with health ministry insiders and pro-Bolsonaro lawmakers allegedly seeking to fast-track and overpay for an Indian vaccine developed by Bharat Biotech.

+On Wednesday, when Brazil recorded 2,081 new COVID-19 deaths, federal prosecutors and the federal police launched a criminal probe into the Indian vaccine deal, according to a document seen by Reuters.

-A Senate investigation has unearthed alleged corruption in the vaccine procurement drive.
-That has triggered fresh calls for impeachment against Bolsonaro, a divisive right-winger who has underplayed the severity of the pandemic, railed against lockdowns, pushed unproven remedies and sowed vaccine doubts.
+The scandal has triggered fresh calls for impeachment against Bolsonaro, a divisive right-winger, who has underplayed the severity of the pandemic, railed against lockdowns, pushed unproven remedies and sowed vaccine doubts.

 On Wednesday, lawmakers from across the political spectrum, social groups and lawyers filed a collective impeachment request, the latest in over 100 similar filings that have gone unheeded by the speaker of the lower house of Congress.

-Under pressure, Bolsonaro came out swinging on Wednesday against the Senate probe.
+Bolsonaro and Bharat have denied any wrongdoing.
+On Wednesday, he came out swinging against the Senate probe.

 “They can’t touch us,” he said in televised comments during a visit to the city of Ponta Pora on the Paraguayan border.
 “It won’t be with lies ... that they will get us out of here.”